Biden's standing among Americans nosedives in wake of rocky Afghanistan exit, COVID surge

 Biden’s approval rating hovered in the low to mid 50s since taking office in late January.
 But his numbers started sliding last month, as the crisis in Afghanistan dominated media coverage and mask mandates started returning in certain spots across the country as coronavirus cases rose.

-The president stands at 45%-49% approval/disapproval in an average of the last surveys compiled by RealClearPolitics, and at 46%-48% in a compilation by the polling and analysis website FiveThirtyEight.
+The president stands at 45%-49% approval/disapproval in an average of the latest surveys compiled by RealClearPolitics, and at 46%-48% in a compilation by the polling and analysis website FiveThirtyEight.

 Forty-four percent of Americans questioned in an ABC News/Washington Post poll released this weekend said they approved of the job Biden’s doing in the White House, down six points from June.
 Just over half of those polled (51%) gave the president a thumbs-down on how he’s handling his duties, a jump of nine points from June.